bitovi/academy/src/angular/1-why-angular/why-angular.md

 Spinning up a new Angular Workspace automatically creates a test suite, with a working karma config, and new test spec files for any component generated.

-### 3. Harnesses the Power of Webpack
+### 3. Harnesses the Power of Modern Bundlers

+Angular streamlines the build process by masking bundler complexity with the Angular CLI.

+Up until Angular 16, Angular's build process used Webpack.
 Webpack is a module bundler that also handles transforming resources, like Less or Typescript.

-Angular streamlines the build process by masking Webpack config complexity with the Angular CLI.
+Starting on Angular 17, to keep up with latest technology and for its improved build times, Angular switched to ESBuild by default.

 ### 4. Google-Backed and Supported Product